ConservationMetrics/gc-scripts-hub/f/connectors/inaturalist/README.md

 [**iNaturalist**](https://www.inaturalist.org/) is a citizen-science platform for recording and identifying biodiversity observations.
 Communities and projects use it to document species sightings with photos, taxonomy, and location data.

-These scripts fetch public observations via the [iNaturalist API](https://api.inaturalist.org/v1/docs/), save raw JSON and GeoJSON to the datalake, and write features to PostgreSQL.
-Photo URLs are stored as properties; photo binaries are not downloaded.
+These scripts fetch public observations via the [iNaturalist API](https://api.inaturalist.org/v1/docs/), save raw JSON and GeoJSON to the datalake, write features to PostgreSQL, and download photo attachments to `{attachment_root}/{db_table_name}/attachments/` (original size; files already on disk are skipped).

 > [!IMPORTANT]
 > These scripts currently only import **publicly visible** observations.
 Private locations,